oasci/pitt-biosc1630-2023f/book/classes/activities/06-critical-analysis-methods.md

 - How do the methods work?
 - Are the methods reliable?
 - Should the authors have used different techniques?
-- Are there any biases introduced from these methods?
+- Are there any biases introduced by these methods?
-- Would you be able to reproduce these results?
+- Could you reproduce these results?

 Keep in mind that you will share your analysis with the class.